joshraphael/ra4111/DESIGN.md

 ![level2mission1](badges/img/Level2Mission1.png "Level 2 Mission 1")

-Destroy the all seeing eye
+Destroy the all seeing eye and complete Level 2 Mission 1

 Conditions:
 1. Go from the lobby to Level 2 Mission 1